treeverse/lakeFS/design/k8s-job-hook.md

 ## Goals

-- Allow lakeFS actions directly to trigger actions running on Kubernetes
+- Provide short term solution that enables lakeFS to trigger job execution on Kubernetes
 - Enable non-blocking execution for post-commit and post-merge
 - Support successful job completion as condition for the commit and merge operations

 ## Non Goals

-- GitHub Actions - fully maintained, virtualized environment with pre-build images to execute pre/post hooks
+- GitHub Actions - fully maintained, VM with pre-build images to execute pre/post hooks
 - Manage or control any aspect of the Kubernetes Job